rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 * in general, `{` and `}` are used to group values into multisets
 * this pair of characters is however misleading as they are also used for sets
 * however, in contrary to multisets, simple sets hold distinct values only
-* `[` and `]` could be confused with arrays
 * `(` and `)` could be confused with sequences
+* `[` and `]` could be confused with arrays/sequences
-* both of these pairs imply some element order
+* both of these pairs imply some order of components
 * `<` and `>` seem unique enough to avoid such issues
-* note that vectors aren't subject of this discussion
+* note - vectors aren't subject of this discussion

 <!-- ======================================================================= -->
 ## cardinality

-* the cardinality of a multiset is the total number of its elements
-* the cardinality of a multiset is the sum over the multiplicities of each distinct value
+* the cardinality of a multiset is equal to the sum over the multiplicities of its distinct values

-element, component

-* elements are in general referred to as "components"
-* `ms1` has 3 components, but only 2 distinct values
+* `ms1` has cardinality 3, but only 2 distinct elements

-Note that the "cardinality" of a complex value is in general understood to refer to the number of elements it needs to hold its values.

 <!-- ======================================================================= -->
 ## size, length